MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 ## Natural hierarchy for work item types

 The following image shows the natural hierarchy for the Agile, Scrum, and Capability Maturity Model Integration (CMMI) processes.
-You can add other custom work item types and backlog levels.

 :::image type="content" source="media/resolve/create-hierarchy-with-different-wits.png" alt-text="Conceptual image of natural hierarchy for the Agile, Scrum, and CMMI processes.":::

-This natural hierarchy breaks when you create same-category links between work items.
+The natural hierarchy breaks when you create same-category or same-type links between work items.
+For example, parent-child links that are bug-bug or user story-user story or *requirements* category-*task* category.

-When you link work items of the same type with parent-child links&mdash;such as bug-bug or user story-user story&mdash;you create same-category links.
-Also, when you create parent-child links between work items that belong to the same category&mdash;such as the Requirements category or Task category&mdash;you create same-category links.
+## Recommended configuration

+We recommend that you maintain a flat list, rather than nest requirements, bugs, and tasks.
+In other words, only create parent-child links one level deep between items that belong to a different category.
 The category a work item belongs to gets determined by your process backlog levels and your team's selected bug behavior.
-To understand more about same-category hierarchy, see the section [Recommended configuration](#recommended-configuration), further in this article.
+To understand more about same-category hierarchy, see the next section [Recommended configuration](#recommended-configuration).

+Use the *feature* work item type to group user stories (Agile), issues (Basic), product backlog items (Scrum), or requirements (CMMI).
+You can [quickly map product backlog items to features](organize-backlog.md), which creates parent-child links in the background.

+Don't create a hierarchy of backlog items, tasks, and bugs.
+Don't create same-category hierarchies, like parent-child links among work items of the same type, such as story-story, bug-bug, task-task, or issue-issue.
+The backlog, board, and sprints experiences don't support reordering for same-category hierarchies, as it introduces confusion by ordering a work item that doesn't belong on that level.

 ## Resolve - Cannot reorder work items